Catechesis & the New Evangelization

 SchoolSchool of Arts & Sciences

-Answer the Church’s call for missionary efforts in regions awaiting a first hearing of the gospel and those in need of renewal.
+Answer the Church’s call for missionary efforts in regions awaiting a first hearing of the gospel and those needing renewal.

 What You’ll Learn

-From the exploration of basic Catholic beliefs to the examination of cultures with longstanding Christian traditions, you’ll be trained to form Christian disciples in a post-modern world.
-You’ll receive intensive classroom instruction as well as experiential education in supervised ministry settings in area parishes.
+From exploring the fundamental Catholic beliefs to examining cultures with longstanding Christian traditions, you will be trained to form Christian disciples in a post-modern world.
+You will receive intensive classroom instruction as well as experiential education in supervised ministry settings in area parishes.

 - Complement your major.